-Cloud storage and e-signature company Dropbox (Nasdaq: DBX) announced better-than-expected results in the Q2 FY2021 quarter, with revenue up 13.5% year on year to $530.6 million.
-Dropbox made a GAAP profit of $88 million, improving on its profit of $17.5 million, in the same quarter last year.
+Cloud storage and e-signature company Dropbox (Nasdaq: DBX) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 12.8% year on year to $550.2 million.
+Dropbox made a GAAP profit of $75.6 million, improving on its profit of $32.7 million, in the same quarter last year.

 Houston came up with the idea when he realised that he didn't have his work USB drive on him, while sitting on a bus to New York for a weekend.
 He saw that a shared folder on the cloud would remove the need for a physical drive and he started coding the product (for himself) while still on the bus.
 And so blossomed a passion for the file-sharing product, which he named Dropbox after the communal folder he and his friends would use during LAN parties, back in their teens.
 Today, over half a million organisations use Dropbox to securely store and collaborate on all manner of file types.

 From its inception, Dropbox saw viral growth because when one person used it to share a folder with another, the second person would have to create a dropbox account.
 From the early days, it was clear that Dropbox would face a crowded field, but by moving first and growing free users quickly, the company was able to become a trusted name in cloud storage.
 Since then, it has expanded into electronic signatures, but to this day organisations can sign up and try the solution for free, at least initially.

 The acceleration of digital transformation initiatives by enterprises, coupled with the growing volume of data generated by businesses are important factors that are driving the demand for cloud storage and document management platforms.

 Dropbox faces competition from large organizations that provide cloud content management solutions such as Microsoft (NASDAQ:MSFT), Alphabet (NASDAQ:GOOG) and Box (NYSE:BOX).